 The following worked examples take the steps explained in chapter C1 and put them into different scenarios to demonstrate how they work.

-If you have received a distribution from a managed fund, you may be able to apply one or more of these examples to your circumstances to help you work out your CGT obligation for 2005-06 and complete item 17 on your tax return (supplementary section).
+If you have received a distribution from a managed fund, you may be able to apply one or more of these examples to your circumstances to help you work out your CGT obligations for 2007-08 and complete item 18 on your tax return (supplementary section).

-EXAMPLE 26: Bob has received a non-assessable amount.
+EXAMPLE 26: Bob has received a non-assessable amount

-Bob owns units in OZ Investments Fund which distributed income to him for the year ending 30 June 2006.
+Bob owns units in OZ Investments Fund which distributed income to him for the year ending 30 June 2008.

 The fund gave him a statement showing his distribution included the following capital gains:

-- \$100 calculated using the discount method (grossed-up amount \$200) - \$75 calculated using the indexation method, and - \$28 calculated using the 'other' method.
+- \$100 calculated using the discount method (grossed-up amount \$200) - \$75 calculated using the indexation method - \$28 calculated using the 'other' method.